vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/1_encounter_in_the_chakra.md

 *atītaṁ tu paraṁ tejas svasaṁvidudayātmakam* //49//

-Having associated the four *li ṅgas* with the *mātṛ kā* and with the levels of *parā, paśyantī* , and so on, that is, with the total power of the Word, the YH now considers these entities to be expressed or predicated \( *vācya* \), that is, brought to existence by—or to have their essence in—the three parts, here called *bījas* , of the *śrīvidyā* and \(for the supreme *li ṅga* \) by or in the *ṣ rīvidyā * taken in its totality.
+Having associated the four *li ṅgas* with the *mātṛkā* and with the levels of *parā, paśyantī* , and so on, that is, with the total power of the Word, the YH now considers these entities to be expressed or predicated \( *vācya* \), that is, brought to existence by—or to have their essence in—the three parts, here called *bījas* , of the *śrīvidyā* and \(for the supreme *li ṅga* \) by or in the *ṣ rīvidyā * taken in its totality.
 The term *kula* is understood by the Dīas referring to the three human and cosmic divisions: knower, object of knowledge, and knowledge—or subject, objectivity and cognition; or measurer,

 * *